modulocity/automationstationgame.com/_posts/devlog-21.md

 - Refactored the debug menu system to support generic attribute-based UI generation with automatic binding to entity data
 - Added a new inspect menu to show debug component data for an "inspected" entity
 - Added new shortcut to inspect entity for debug information

+Hope you all have a great week!

+-Scott